sarath029/geodjango-countries/README.md

 * celery-beat - For periodic tasks, it checks the DB for periodic task configurations and uses a scheduler to push tasks to redis which is consumed by the worker.
 * nginx - Loadbalancer/reverse proxy to distribute the load between two instances of GeoDjango backend.

+Application can be accessed on port 80 after setup - eg API to test - http://localhost/api/countries/

+(Please wait for all the services to be up before trying to hit the API and please note that no other existing services should be running on port 80)

 Note - Migrate command will be run by default whenever the project is setup (Included in the startup command)
 ```
 python3 manage.py migrate